gabbo89/EEA2024-2025/docs/3a_genome_wide_methylation_distribution.md

 >
 > Obtain a graph with the window distribution of methylation values across a chromosome in three contexts `CG`, `CHG` and `CHH`.
 >
-> We will use average values in windows in order to undersatnd the how we can represent methylation values across a chromosome as depicted in Figure 1.
+> We will use average values in windows in order to understand how we can represent methylation values across a chromosome as depicted in Figure 1.

 > Figure 1: Methylation values across a chromosome.
-Each point represents the average methylation value in
+Each point represents the average methylation value in window

 The suffix of the file is `.CX_report.txt` and is as follows: